 Permitted Individual Information

-A Permitted Individual (formerly known as Registered User) is a principal investigator or supervisor who has primary responsibility for locations where hazardous materials are used.
+A Permitted Individual (formerly known as Registered User) has primary responsibility for locations where hazardous materials are used.
 At MU, all hazardous materials must be procured, stored, and used under the authority of an Permit Holder.

 Permitted Individuals are required to maintain their hazardous materials areas in conformance with the policies and procedures of the MU Hazardous Materials Program/Laboratory Safety Program (as applicable).